Pringlea: Distribution

-The species grows on the remote Heard Island and McDonald Islands, Crozet, Prince Edward and Kerguelen Islands.
+Pringlea antiscorbutica grows on the remote Heard Island and McDonald Islands, Crozet, Prince Edward and Kerguelen Islands.
 The ancestor of P. antiscorbutica probably migrated from South America some five million years ago.

 Ecology

-The home islands of Kerguelen cabbage are at roughly 50° south latitude and constantly buffeted by strong winds, making the islands unfavorable for wind pollination, except on infrequent mild days.
-This climate, plus the absence of potential insect pollinators, means the Kerguelen cabbage can only survive through a process of self-pollination.
+The home islands of Pringlea antiscorbutica are at roughly 50° south latitude and constantly buffeted by strong winds, making the islands unfavorable for wind pollination, except on infrequent mild days.
+This climate, plus the absence of potential insect pollinators, means the species can only survive through a process of self-pollination.

 The plants grow to a diameter of about 50 cm in around four years, and flower for the first time in their third or fourth year.
 At the mature stage, this species exhibits several adaptations linked to cold tolerance such as high polyamine levels.
 Pringlea has a very high leaf water content (above 83%) and the waterflow from the root to the leaves is very easy, which is no problem since soil water content on the distribution area of Kerguelen cabbage is permanently high.
 This implies that successfully growing this species elsewhere is difficult.

 Uses

-The plant is edible, containing high levels of potassium.
-Its leaves contain a vitamin C-rich oil, a fact which, in the days of sailing ships, made it very attractive to sailors suffering from scurvy, hence the species name's epithet antiscorbutica, which means "against scurvy" in Low Latin.
+Pringlea antiscorbutica is edible, containing high levels of potassium.
+Its leaves contain a vitamin C–rich oil, a fact which, in the days of sailing ships, made it very attractive to sailors suffering from scurvy, hence the specific epithet antiscorbutica, which means "against scurvy" in Low Latin.
 It was essential to the diets of the whalers on Kerguelen when pork, beef, or seal meat was used up.
 In May 1840, botanist Joseph Dalton Hooker was the first to make a technical analysis of the plant, and to assign the Latin name.

 Hooker also reported having eaten some soup that had been made with Kerguelen cabbage, and described the raw leaves as tasting like cress, the boiled leaves as tasting like "stale" cabbage, and the root as tasting like horseradish.